zama-ai/concrete/docs/core-features/extensions.md

 assert circuit.encrypt_run_decrypt(-3) == 0
 assert circuit.encrypt_run_decrypt(5) == 5
 ```
+### ReLU Conversion methods

-ReLU extension can be converted in two different ways:
+The ReLU operation can be implemented in two ways:

-* With a single TLU on the original bit-width.
-* With multiple TLUs on smaller bit-widths.

-For small bit-widths, the first one is better as it'll have a single TLU on a small bit-width.
-For big bit-widths, the second one is better as it won't have a TLU on a big bit-width.
+- **Single TLU (Table Lookup Unit) on the original bit-width**: Suitable for small bit-widths, as it requires fewer resources.
+- **Multiple TLUs on smaller bit-widths**: Better for large bit-widths, avoiding the high cost of a single large TLU.

+### Configuration options

-The decision between the two can be controlled with `relu_on_bits_threshold: int = 7` configuration option:
+The method of conversion is controlled by the `relu_on_bits_threshold: int = 7` option.
+For example, setting `relu_on_bits_threshold=5` means:

-* `relu_on_bits_threshold=5` means:
-  * 1-bit to 4-bits would be converted using the first way (i.e., using TLU)
-  * 5-bits and more would be converted using the second way (i.e., using bits)

-There is another option to customize the implementation `relu_on_bits_chunk_size: int = 2`:

-* `relu_on_bits_chunk_size=4` means:
-  * When using the second implementation:
+- Bit-widths from 1 to 4 will use a single TLU.
+- Bit-widths of 5 and above will use multiple TLUs.

-    * The input would be split to 4-bit chunks using [fhe.bits](bit\_extraction.md), and then the ReLU would be applied to those chunks, which are then combined back.
+Another option to fine-tune the implementation is `relu_on_bits_chunk_size: int = 2`.
+For example, setting `relu_on_bits_chunk_size=4` means that when using second implementation (using chunks), the input is split to 4-bit chunks using [fhe.bits](bit\_extraction.md), and then the ReLU is applied to those chunks, which are then combined back.

 Here is a script showing how execution cost is impacted when changing these values: